fourstix/Elfos-utils/README.md

   License Information
   -------------------

-  This code is public domain under the MIT License, but please buy me a beer if you use this and we meet someday (Beerware).
+  This code is public domain under the MIT License, but please buy me a beverage if you use this and we meet someday (Beerware).

   References to any products, programs or services do not imply